vinodmk/gettingcleaningdata/CodeBook.md

 ## Processing

-Note: Steps here are steps from the project assignment.
+**Note: Steps here are the steps from the project assignment.
-Since it made sense to me do step 4 before step 3 they are swapped
+Since it made sense to me do step 4 before step 3 they are swapped**

 ### Step 1:
 1. Merge Train & Test datasets